FrameOracle: Learning What to See and How Much to See in Videos: Experiments

 \textbf{RQ 1: Does giving a VLM more frames consistently improve its performance?}

-One might expect that providing more frames always improves performance, since additional frames offer more visual evidence.
-However, Table~\ref{tab:seven-bench} shows the opposite: using more frames often fails to help and can even reduce accuracy.
-This aligns with recent findings that long-video reasoning is inherently sparse, with only a small subset of frames being truly relevant \citep{park2024lvnet}.
-Extra frames primarily introduce redundancy and noise, diluting cross-modal attention and yielding diminishing returns \citep{li2023svitt}.
+One might expect that providing more frames improves performance by offering additional visual evidence.
+However, Table~\ref{tab:seven-bench} shows that using more frames often fails to help and can even reduce accuracy.
+This observation aligns with recent findings that long-video reasoning is inherently sparse, with only a small subset of frames being truly relevant \citep{park2024lvnet}.
+Additional frames primarily introduce redundancy and noise, which can dilute cross-modal attention and lead to diminishing returns \citep{li2023svitt}.

-By contrast, when FrameOracle selects a smaller but more informative subset of frames, performance can improve, especially on open-ended benchmarks.
-For example, on LLaVA-OneVision-7B, reducing 16 frames to roughly 10.4 improves NExTQA metrics (OE\_val: $14.6\rightarrow16.1$, OE\_test: $16.7\rightarrow17.8$) and EgoSchema ($60.8\rightarrow62.4$).
-Similar trends are observed for GPT-4o, where accuracy rises from 55.6 to 56.2 despite using fewer frames.
-Qualitative examples in Appendix~\ref{app:qual} (Figure~\ref{fig:examples_incorrect}) further illustrate this effect: FrameOracle identifies the key evidence with fewer frames, yielding correct answers where naive higher-frame sampling fails.
+In contrast, when FrameOracle selects a smaller but more informative subset of frames, performance improves, particularly on open-ended benchmarks.
+For example, on LLaVA-OneVision-7B, FrameOracle reduces the input from 16 frames to about 10 frames on average, while improving NExTQA performance (OE\_val: $14.6\rightarrow16.1$, OE\_test: $16.7\rightarrow17.8$) and EgoSchema ($60.8\rightarrow62.4$).
+Qualitative examples in Appendix~\ref{app:qual} further illustrate that FrameOracle isolates the critical visual evidence, yielding correct answers where naive higher-frame sampling fails.

+Crucially, these improvements do not arise from simply reducing the number of input frames.
+As shown in our ablation study (Appendix~\ref{app:ablation_uniform}), uniformly sampling 10 frames from the same 16-frame input substantially degrades performance (49.8\% $\rightarrow$ 46.3\% on LLaVA-OneVision-7B).
+In contrast, FrameOracle improves accuracy to 50.3\% with the same frame budget.
+This demonstrates that the gains stem from selecting semantically relevant frames, rather than merely reducing the number of visual tokens.

 \textbf{RQ 2: How does FrameOracle compare with existing SOTA methods for keyframe selection?}